cs100/template-labx-valgrind/README.md

  * Does bad frees of heap blocks (double frees, mismatched frees).
  * Passes overlapping source and destination memory blocks to `memcpy()` and related functions.

 Memcheck reports these errors as soon as they occur, giving the source line number at which it occurred, and also a stack trace of the functions called to reach that line.
-Memcheck tracks addressability at the byte-level, and initialisation of values at the bit-level.
-As a result, it can detect the use of single uninitialised bits, and does not report spurious errors in bitfield operations\*.
+Memcheck tracks addressability at the byte-level, and initialization of values at the bit-level.
+As a result, it can detect the use of single uninitialized bits, and does not report spurious errors in bitfield operations\*.
 Memcheck runs programs about 10-30x slower than normal.

 \* You likely have not worked with bitfield operations and likely will not unless you get into really low-level programming (primarily in C for firmware).